 Read | Pavel Nedvěd and the art of transcending fierce rivalries

-Following their late win against Latvia, the Czechs were up against the Dutch, who had drawn their opening encounter against Germany, meaning that a draw here would put Brückner’s side in a good position to qualify for the next round.
+Following their late win against Latvia, the Czechs were up against the Dutch, who had drawn their opening encounter against Germany, meaning a draw here would put Brückner’s side in a good position to qualify for the next round.

 The manager made just one change to the side that narrowly overcame Latvia in the previous match as Martin Jiránek came in for René Bolf in the centre of the defence.
 The rest of the team stayed the same, but the Czechs still made the same mistakes, going down by two goals before the 20th minute as Wilfred Bouma and Ruud van Nistelrooy gave the Dutch a strong early advantage.
 If Dick Advocaat and his Netherlands side thought they had a walk in the park, they were wrong.
-Brückner’s tactical flexibility and confidence in making changes was evident once again, and he was quick to go all out and bring on the attacking onslaught.
+Brückner’s tactical flexibility and confidence in making changes was evident once again, and he was quick to bring on the attacking onslaught.

 It also meant that it was time for the obligatory, unconventional tactical change.
-Galásek went from defensive midfield into defence while Šmicer and left-back Marek Jankulovski pushed forward as wing-backs to make it a 3-5-2.
+Galásek went from midfield into defence while Šmicer and left-back Marek Jankulovski pushed forward as wing-backs to make it a 3-5-2.
 Such a vast change came with 65 minutes still on the clock.

 Just after the hour mark, still a goal behind, Brückner made another astonishing switch.
 Heinz, the forward who scored in the previous match, came on for Galásek as, on paper, the Czechs looked all over the place.
 They had two centre-backs, two players at wing-back, three forwards and four attacking midfielders.
 More than the scoreline itself, this was a test of the players’ versatility.
-Was it genius or suicide?
+Was it genius or madness?

 Twenty minutes is all it would take to provide the answer, as the frightening Koller-Baroš partnership was on hand again.
-Nedvěd’s cross from the left was chested down from Koller, taking advantage of his height, and the ball dropped straight to the path of Baroš, who struck a ferocious volley from the edge of the box straight into the top-right corner of Edwin van der Sar’s net.
+Nedvěd’s cross from the left was chested down from Koller, taking advantage of his height, and the ball dropped straight into the path of Baroš, who struck a ferocious volley from the edge of the box straight into the top corner of Edwin van der Sar’s net.
 Most Czechs would have been happy with the result, but Brückner wasn’t one of them – he kept on encouraging his side to attack.

 Read | Turkey and the momentous journey to the 2002 World Cup semi-finals